Skip to content

 semaphore.release([key]);

-The release call should be executed from a finally block (whether using promises or a try/catch block) to guarantee it gets called.
+The release method should be called within a finally block (whether using promises or a try/catch block) to ensure the lock is released.

 Check if a lock can be acquired